Jim Marshall's 1967

 Jim Marshall’s 1967 was organized by The San Francisco Arts Commission Galleries.
 The exhibition will be on display in the GRAMMY Museum’s Special Exhibits Gallery on the second floor from March 10, 2017 through May 14, 2017.
 The exhibition is part of a citywide celebration in San Francisco marking the 50th anniversary of the Summer of Love.

-A separate version of this exhibition is also on display at San Francisco City Hall, Ground Floor Exhibition + North Light Court Banners from Jan.
-26, 2017 through June 17, 2017.
+This exhibition is also on display at San Francisco City Hall through June 23, 2017.
 For more information, click here.

 Jim Marshall’s 1967 was made possible through the support of the San Francisco Arts Commission, San Francisco Grants for the Arts and the Graue Family Foundation.